Phil Kline: Education and early works

 Kline was born in 1953 and grew up in Akron, Ohio.
-After moving to New York City to pursue a degree in English literature from Columbia University and graduated in 1975, he attended Mannes College of Music.
-In the late 1970s, Kline began his career as a full-time musician, and first joined the band Dark Day with Robin Crutchfield (also of the band DNA).
+After moving to New York City to pursue a degree in English literature from Columbia University and graduating in 1975, he attended Mannes College of Music.
+In the late 1970s, Kline began his career as a full-time musician and first joined the band Dark Day with Robin Crutchfield (also of the band DNA).
 When he left Dark Day, he co-founded the no-wave, art-punk band The Del-Byzanteens alongside filmmaker Jim Jarmusch, author Lucy Sante, and painter James Nares.
 After these projects, he also toured internationally and recorded with the Glenn Branca Ensemble and began assisting with video projects by Nan Goldin.

 Career

 As a continuation of his experimental work, Kline began creating tape-based sound installations for collections of boomboxes inspired by the work of Brian Eno, Steve Reich, and Glenn Branca.
-The first of these was called Bachman's Warbler (1990), which was written for harmonicas and twelve boomboxes and premiered at Bang on a Can Marathon in New York City in 1992.
+The first of these was called Bachman's Warbler (1990), which was written for harmonicas and twelve boomboxes and premiered at the Bang on a Can Marathon in New York City in 1992.
 The concept behind these pieces later contributed to his Unsilent Night (1992), which has since brought Kline worldwide recognition.

 First performed in New York City, Unsilent Night is an annual public performance piece in which anyone may participate.
 Every December, as part of this performance, a volunteer parade carrying boomboxes and other music players passes through Greenwich Village, presenting an ambient cacophony made of recorded bells, harps, and electronic instruments to the neighborhood.
 While Unsilent Night features musical references to ancient Christmas music, the piece itself and its performance are not religion-specific.
 Since its premiere in 1992, the Unsilent Night tradition has spread to over 116 cities around the world, mostly in the United States and Canada, but also to major cities across Europe, Oceania, Africa, and Asia.